Below you will find the description of the billing logic and how the billing is calculated for the following bucket resources:

 The first outside IP address checks if there are some outside IPs added before it and then gets compared to the free IP address limit.

-1 ≥1, so this IP address is not charged (0 IP of free disk size limit left).
+1 ≥1, so this IP address is not charged (0 IP of free limit left).

 Then, the second outside IP is compared to the remaining free IP address number.
 There are no free IPs left, but since the second regular IP address equals the second outside IP address, the second IP also is not billed.